 Liberating the Heart: Dismantling Dominant Culture through our practice of Dharma

 Our intention in this ten-day retreat is to support increasing our resilience and internal resources so that we may better partner across difference and navigate complex situations in alignment with our values.
-With mindfulness and lovingkindness practice, looking and listening deeply, we will explore how our sense of self is built through dynamics of privileging and disenfranchisement.
-As a community, we will uncover and see more clearly our social locations of class, gender, race, physical and mental ability, elitism and citizenship, including how we understand the intersectionality of these dynamics and envision building non-harming dharma communities liberated from oppression.
+With mindfulness and lovingkindness practice we will explore how our sense of self is built through dynamics of privileging and disenfranchisement.
+As a community, we will uncover and explore our social locations of class, gender, race, physical and mental ability, elitism and citizenship, including how we understand the intersectionality of these dynamics and envision building non-harming dharma communities liberated from oppression.

 Costs & Fees